WIMP Meets ALP: Coherent Freeze-Out of Dark Matter: Phenomenology

 Relativistic freeze-out yields too large $\chi$ relic abundance, so viable models require $\xcfo < m_\chi/T_{\rm rfo}$.

+The evolution of $\phi$ during freeze-out puts another upper bound on $\xcfo$.
+During phase transition, the field is first trapped in the symmetry-breaking vacuum and then undergoes non-adiabatic evolution, tunneling under the potential barrier.
+For sufficiently small $\kappa$, vacuum energy can dominate before tunneling occurs, leading to a new inflationary phase.
+Avoiding vacuum domination places a conservative bound on the latest possible onset of coherent freeze-out, $\xcfo \lesssim {\cal O}(500)$ (see Appendix~\ref{subapp:ALPdecay} for further discussion).

 In the coherent freeze-out scenario, the WIMP annihilation cross section can exceed the standard value while still yielding the correct relic abundance.
-Fig.~\ref{fig:boostsigma} shows the ratio of the required cross sections in the two scenarios, assuming both reproduce the observed DM density, where we fix $g_\chi=4$.
-The $r=1$ contour corresponds to $\kappa \approx 10^{-3}$.
-For $\kappa \gtrsim 10^{-3}$, the ALP symmetry is restored before $x_{\rm fo} \approx 25$, reducing to the standard freeze-out case (gray region), whereas for $\kappa \lesssim 10^{-3}$ the coherent effect becomes significant.
+Fig.~\ref{fig:boostsigma} shows the ratio of the required cross sections in the two scenarios, assuming both reproduce the observed DM density, where we fix $g_\chi=2$.
+The $r=1$ contour corresponds to $\kappa \approx 10^{-4}$.
+For $\kappa \gtrsim 10^{-4}$, the ALP symmetry is restored before $x_{\rm fo} \approx 25$, reducing to the standard freeze-out case (gray region), whereas for $\kappa \lesssim 10^{-4}$ the coherent effect becomes significant.

 Cosmic microwave background (CMB) anisotropies place stringent limits on the WIMP $s$-wave annihilation cross section $\sigma_0$~\cite{Slatyer:2015jla,Slatyer:2015kla}.
 For $m_\chi \lesssim 30~\mathrm{GeV}$, the thermal value $\sigma_0^{\rm fo} \approx 2.2\times10^{-26}~{\rm cm^3/s}$ is excluded~\cite{Planck:2018vyg}, with the bound weakening at higher masses.
 In the coherent freeze-out scenario, the required $s$-wave cross section can exceed the standard value, extending the CMB constraint to heavier WIMPs.
 This bound appears as the red dash-dotted line in Fig.~\ref{fig:boostsigma}, and the region below it is excluded for $s$-wave-dominated annihilation.
-Even under this constraint, the $s$-wave cross section can still be enhanced by up to two orders of magnitude before reaching the unitarity limit~\cite{Griest:1989wd} (red dashed line).
+Even under this constraint, the $s$-wave cross section can still be enhanced by up to two orders of magnitude before reaching the unitarity limit~\cite{Griest:1989wd} (red dashed line), and by a factor of about 30 before reaching the vacuum-domination limit (green shaded region).